RostislavLitovkin/Carcassonne/readme.md

 - List of all players, and their score
 - Player that is on turn
 - Tile to be placed
+- Game State
+- Tile last played
 - Number of tiles remaining in the draw stack
 - grid with tiles
 - grid with meeples

+### POST - place_tile

+Place a tile

+Parameters:
+- x coordinate
+- y coordinate

+### POST - place_meeple

+Place a meeple on the tile just played.

+Parameters:
+- feature id
+- field id

+If both feature id and field id are null, skip placing the meeple.

+Only 1 meeple can be placed at once.
+Otherwise 400 is returned

 ## Techstack used